henry-malinowski/SwatchTime/README.md

 ## Installation

 Copy the python script to a location that is in your path.
-On way might be...
+One way might be...

 ```sh
 sudo install -m 0755 swatchtime.py /usr/bin/swatchtime